qctrl/front-end-challenge/README.md

 ### Documentation Page

-The second feature in the sprint is to create the top part of the new documentation home page.
+The second feature in the sprint is to create the new documentation home page.
 Unlike the React app above, the documentation is a publicly available source of information and must be highly accessible.
-Using the supplied [design](assets/documentation.pdf), create the HTML for the design.
+Using the supplied [design](assets/documentation.pdf), create the **HTML only** for the design.
 No CSS, No JS, no frameworks - just plain old semantic HTML (POSH).

+The purpose of this component of the Q-CTRL Front-end Engineering Challenge is to determine your grasp of valid, standards-compliant, semantic HTML - a skill that has become surprisingly rare amongst candidates whose experience of front-end web development has been limited to JavaScript frameworks.

 ## Additional Information